zx80/flask-simple-auth/docs/TUTORIAL.md

 ```

 You should see the token as a JSON field in the response.
+The default token type is *fsa*, with a easy-to-understand human-readable
+format.
 Then proceed to use the token instead of the login/password:

 ```shell